By Jane Parent

 “The only thing that removes your teen from that high risk group is experience,” says Ned Overbeke of Overbeke Driving School in Orange, Ohio.

+It’s also important to think of where to practice driving.
 Plan out driving routes, starting on quiet streets.
 Talk about how to do everything.
 Explain how to change lanes.
 Talk about how to approach an intersection.
 What to do at a yellow light.
 And so on.
 Remember, your teenager needs to learn about every possible situation he or she may encounter behind the wheel.

 “I took my daughter out driving for the first time on icy streets in a Suburban,” recalls Jill, a mother of five.
 “She didn’t even know how to use the brake, and she ran right into a tree.
-I was trying to teach her a lesson about being careful—and $3,000 later, I learned that I was an idiot.”
+I tried to teach her a lesson about being careful—and $3,000 later, I learned that I was an idiot.”

 Step No. 4: Keep Watching